The tour for New Zealanders

 Voormezelestraat, Wijtschate

-We make a short stop in the Kemmel Tourist Office (Polenlaan 1) to buy our tickets for the Bayernwald site.
-The Bayernwald site shows how the German army did very much the same as the Allies - dig mines and trenches and build bunkers.
+The Bayernwald site (tickets are available online here) shows how the German army did very much the same as the Allies - dig mines and trenches and build bunkers.
 The site consists of two mine shafts, a trench system and four bunkers.
 A series of information panels give details of the events which took place here and explain what life was really like during WWI.

 In Flanders Fields Museum